Special Educational Needs

 Mrs. H. Gates

 Mrs. P. Seghal

 To see details of the offer from Slough borough council, please click on the link below:

 Parent Partnership Service provides parents, carers with impartial advice, support, help and information around special educational needs (SEN).

 If you are worried that your child may be having difficulties at school, or have any questions around your child's education, they can support you in a number of ways.

 Slough Borough can also provide help and support to parents.
 Please click on the links below to find out more:

-Special voices is a carer led group offering support to familes of children with special needs.
-Their latest newsletter can be downloaded below:
+Special voices is a carer led group offering support to families of children with special needs. http://specialvoices.co.uk/

 What happens if I can’t find what I’m looking for?

 If you need help to find the information or service you want, you can contact Slough Family Information Service on 01753 476589